Winter SUP paddling tips from SUP My Race

 Back at the van

 Always have warm clothing or a dryrobe and a warm drink ready for when you get off the water.
-Use gloves to handle your board because it will be very cold, and possibly slippery and gloves will protect your hands and give you better grip.
+Use gloves to handle your board because it will be very cold and possibly slippery, and gloves will protect your hands and give you a better grip.

 Airboard in Kungsbacka Fjord